kpetrauskas92/Mont-Adventures-PP5/README.md

 #### Data Structures

 - **Trips**: Captures comprehensive details about each travel package, including visuals, pricing, duration, location, and seasonal availability.
 It also includes variables like maximum group size and overall trip ratings to offer a complete picture to potential customers.

-- **TripImage**: Stores additional images for each trip, enhancing the visual presentation and helping users get a fuller understanding of what to expect.

 - **AvailableDate**: Manages the scheduling aspect of each trip.
 It keeps track of the range of dates the trip is available, how many slots are booked, and whether or not more bookings can be made.